Throwing some light on the possibilities of object-storage tech in business today

 This is just the case with object-oriented storage.
 Rather than talk to C-level personnel about metadata pools and abstraction, it’s the more astute “geek” that can point to Amazon’s world-straddling business empire (as one example) and say, “It’s how the big guys manage to store all that data so easily.”

 Clearly, a supplier of storage in today’s market needs to have the technical “chops” to explain a product to the IT department; otherwise, any solution is only smoke & mirrors.
 But it’s the decision makers, the ones for whom the business benefits are clear, that the digital storage supplier must convince.

 Object storage is scalable, in ways that data center owners could only have dreamed about just seven or eight years ago.
 Imagine being able to switch up the amount of space for data seamlessly, with only a few mouse clicks to deploy space.
 With the providers we consider further down this page, that’s a reality.
-Each of the three suppliers’ solutions offer slightly different solutions to the old problem: how to add storage easily.
+Each of the two suppliers’ solutions offer slightly different solutions to the old problem: how to add storage easily.
 In the past, adding storage was a case of buying, installing and carefully configuring individual hardware units, or renting remote storage and stringing it together to all a company’s other resources by hand.